A Visual Mining Approach to Improved Multiple-Instance Learning: Visual Multiple-Instance Learning

 \subsection{Additional Notation}

-In addition to the notation described in Section~\ref{sec:mil}, we consider that each bag contains two instance prototypes $B_{protoProj}$ and $B_{protoClass}$.
-The $B_{protoProj}$ is used for visualization purposes, denoting the instance prototype which will be used to map bags in the bag space MILTree layout, while $B_{protoClass}$ denotes the prototype used to create the classification model.
-Initially they are the same; however in order to keep the same visualization layout while updating the classification model, $B_{protoClass}$ can change, but $B_{protoProj}$ does not change to preserve the MILTree layout throughout the visual mining process.
+In addition to the notation described in Section~\ref{sec:mil}, for each bag we designate two special instance prototypes, denoted by $B_{protoProj}$ and $B_{protoClass}$.
+The $B_{protoProj}$ is used for visualization purposes, denoting the instance prototype that will be used to map bags in the MILTree's bag space layout, while $B_{protoClass}$ denotes the prototype used to create the classification model.
+Initially they are the same; however in order to keep the same visualization layout while updating the classification model, $B_{protoClass}$ can change, but $B_{protoProj}$ does not change to preserve the MILTree layout throughout the visual mining~process.